HoubkneghteS/Weltenschaft/README.md

 * 3 Draw modes

 ## Roadmap (To be added)
-* Cities
+* Cities, rivers, and other structures
-* Settings screen to replace the command console
+* Settings screen to replace the command console (0.1.2)
 * Temperature
 * Saving & Loading worlds
-* Localizations
+* Localizations (50% complete for English and German)
 * Basic in-browser implementation

 ## Gallery